Vasile Pogor: Later assignments

 From 1889 to 1890, during the Junimists' reestablishment as an independent party, and again after the 1891 election, Pogor was Vice President of the Assembly.
 As Panu recalls, he was making a mockery of this assignment: he doodled caricatures of his colleagues, pulled pranks on them "just like in school", and satirized parliamentary procedures with parody statements (such as "the motion has been defeated with a crushing minority").
 In the early 1890s, he was firmly committed to the Conservative Party, and served on its Iași committee—alongside Holban, Ianov, A. C. Cuza, Nicolae Culianu, and Petru Th.
 Missir.
 Pogor was also drafted into the panel which negotiated an alliance with the Radical Party before the county elections of September 1895, and then into the nomination committee for the general election.

 In December 1897, Pogor and his Junimist colleagues again withdrew from the Conservative caucus, only to return before the 1899 county election, in which Pogor and Missir stood as candidates.
 By November 1900, when the Conservatives and Junimists finally merged into one party, Pogor was again the chairman of the credit union.
 He also became a member of Iași's Conservative Party steering committee, involving himself in strategy planning ahead of the 1901 general election.
 Having poorly invested his own sizable fortune, he found himself pestered by his many creditors.
 One of his biographers, Liviu Papuc, noted that, overall, the first Junimist generation ran into financial trouble, and that Pogor ended his career on an "even score" with life.
 In 1901, he sold Casa Pogor to socialite Maria Moruzi.

-The Junimist co-founder died on March 20, 1906, at his other address—a vineyard in the Iași suburb of Bucium; according to his fellow Conservative Rudolf Șuțu, he "passed on among his family, placid and smiling, as he had lived".
-His tomb is located in Eternitatea cemetery.
+The Junimist co-founder died on March 20, 1906, at his other address—a vineyard in the Iași suburb of Bucium.
+His reported cause of death was "heart disease"; according to his fellow Conservative Rudolf Șuțu, he "passed on among his family, placid and smiling, as he had lived".
+He was by then a Commander of the Order of the Star of Romania and a Grand officer of the Order of the Crown of Romania.
+As reported by the poet-journalist Mihai Codreanu, he had died a "fervent Buddhist" (budist convins), whose final words were: curând voi trece în neant ("soon I shall pass into non-being").
+However, he still received an Orthodox funeral service at the Cathedral of Iași, with Metropolitan Partenie Clinceni officiating; his body was then taken for burial in Eternitatea cemetery, where Matei B. Cantacuzino delivered the eulogy.
+The grave does not bear a cross, but uses a slab of marble marked with his name.